Beyond Efficiency: Why Value, Not Speed Alone, Should Drive Operations

 There is a phrase that deserves more attention in operations: efficient waste.

 A company reduces the cycle time of a step that should not exist.
 It gets very good at producing a version of the product customers like less.
 It automates a defect path.
 It moves materials more quickly through a building that still requires too much movement.
 In each case, the company can point to an improvement — but the improvement is local, not strategic.
-The machine got faster.
-The system remained wrong.
+The machine got faster while the system remained wrong.

 This is why operational maturity requires more than technical skill.
 It requires the ability to ask whether the target itself is worth optimizing.
 It is easier to say "we cut this step from nine minutes to six" than to ask "should this step exist at all?"
 Businesses that want durable performance cannot afford that kind of self-deception.